jamesmcm/vopono/USERGUIDE.md

 vopono now supports a persistent root daemon that handles all privileged work.
 Run the daemon as root, and keep using `vopono` as your normal user.
 The CLI forwards `exec` requests to the daemon automatically when it’s available; if not, it falls back to `sudo`.

-- Start once at boot (systemd): `sudo systemctl enable --now vopono-daemon`
+- Start once at boot (systemd): `sudo systemctl enable --now vopono`
 - Or run manually: `sudo vopono daemon`
 - Then run apps as your user: `vopono exec --provider mullvad --server sweden firefox`